sparkbox/bios/README.md

 ## **Kasey Bonifacio - Sparkbox - Developer**
 Kasey has been building the web for the past 7 years.
 Starting out as a web/print designer, Kasey quickly discovered she loves to build things with code.
 Since joining [Sparkbox](https://seesparkbox.com/) in 2015, her career has focused on accessible, frontend development and building usable design systems.
 Passion projects include creating [girlscancode.io](http://girlscancode.io/), later reorganizing the curriculum for a wider audience via a [Library Workshop](https://sparkbox.github.io/building-websites-workshop/).
 In her free time, Kasey likes to spend time with her family, cook, and renovate her old house.
 Read what Kasey has to say on the [Sparkbox Foundry](https://seesparkbox.com/foundry/author/kasey_bonifacio) and see what she has to share on [CodePen](https://codepen.io/kaseybon/).

+## **Lindsey Wild - Sparkbox - Developer**
+Lindsey Wild is a full-stack developer at Sparkbox's Pittsburgh office.
+She's worked on projects including an enterprise-level design system, various multi-million dollar e-commerce websites, and dynamic web applications.
+She's held developer positions for companies such as DICK'S Sporting Goods and Giant Eagle and has more than six years of front-end development experience.
+In her free time, you can catch her on the volleyball court, watching a rock concert, or cheering on the Cleveland Indians.

 ## **Proposal Bios Below**

 ## **Ben Callahan, President**